zedlopez/ifm/Writing with Inform.md

 So much for an informal description.
 Here is exactly what Inform does:

 1) If multiple things are being created in a single assembly, they are each anonymously named after their kinds.
-Example: "Three vehicles are in every room."
+Example: `Three vehicles are in every room.`

 2) If a single thing is being created, but no `called` text is given, and the relation is not `incorporation` (i.e., `part of`), then its name will likewise be just the name of its kind.
-Example: "A door is in every room."
+Example: `A door is in every room.`

 3) If a single thing is being created, and the relation is `incorporation` (i.e., `part of`), and there is no `called` text given, then it will have a name generated from the thing it is a part of.
-Example: "A container is part of every door."
+Example: `A container is part of every door.`

-4) If a single thing is being created, and a `called` text is given, then it will have a name generated from this text, expanding out "its" (or "his" or "her" or "their") to a possessive form of the name of the owner, so to speak, and "it" (or "he" or "she" or "they" or "him" or "them") to the name itself.
-Example: "A vehicle (called its buggy) is in every room."
+4) If a single thing is being created, and a `called` text is given, then it will have a name generated from this text, expanding out `its` (or `his` or `her` or `their`) to a possessive form of the name of the owner, so to speak, and `it` (or `he` or `she` or `they` or `him` or `them`) to the name itself.
+Example: `A vehicle (called its buggy) is in every room.`

 5) If values rather than objects are created, rules (1) to (4) apply in the same way, but Inform tacks on a number if necessary to force each new name to be different from existing ones: e.g., "Daphne's colour 2", "Daphne's colour 3", ...
 (This is because, unlike objects, values must have unique names.)

-## Postscript on simulation

-That concludes our tour through the design of the initial state of a simulated world.
-We have seen how to create rooms and to stock them with containers, supporters, devices, doors, men and women.
-The player of such a simulation can explore, move things around, open and close certain doors and containers, lock or unlock them provided a suitable key is found, switch machines on or off, and so on.

-But that is about all.
-There is as yet no element of surprise, no aim or sense of progress to be earned, and no narrative thread.
-We have painted the backcloth, and laid out the properties, but the actors have yet to take the stage.

 # Text